mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/outgoing/outgoing-webhooks/_index.md

 ---
-title: "Outgoing Webhooks"
+title: "Outgoing webhooks"
-heading: "Outgoing Webhooks at Mattermost"
+heading: "Outgoing webhooks at Mattermost"
 description: "Outgoing webhooks let you receive an event as an HTTP POST when messages get posted into a Mattermost channel."
 date: "2017-08-19T12:01:23-04:00"
 weight: 30